plilja/plilja.github.io/_posts/2020-04-16-what-makes-a-team-productive.md

 to have your developers doing nothing just because an agile coach said that 4 should be your VIP-limit and 4 issues are currently sitting blocked waiting for an answer from a third-party.

+## Best tools

+Ensure your developers have the best tools available to them.
+If possible, you should let your developers pick their own tools.
+This includes stuff like laptop, OS, monitor, and IDE.

+Also ensure that you're working space is reasonably quiet.
+A large part of programming is about concentration and that will drastically drop in a noise environment.

+If you have an open-plan office, please think about how you can minimize noise.
+You might also want to consider hiring an acoustic consultant to help with actions.